dorinmoldovan/pta-python/README.md

 # pta-python

-A Python implementation of the Plum Tree Algorithm.
+A Python implementation of the Plum Tree Algorithm (PTA)

 ## Acknowledgments